For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 187B.
 Practicum in Professional Web Design (4)

 This course follows up on the basics of multimedia design taught in Cognitive Science 187A.
 Students will probe more deeply into selective topics, such as animation, navigation, graphical display of information, and narrative coherence.
-Prerequisites: COGS 187A or consent of instructor.
+Prerequisites: Cognitive Science 187A or consent of instructor.

 188. Representation, Search, and the Web (4)